jjvanzon/Circular-Language-Spec/spec/misc-diagram-topics/diagram-metrics.md

         - When to show them, when not to show them.

-    - Molecular ordering
+    - Force-based ordering

         - Shapes and lines being driven into position by certain forces.
         - \> Perhaps with an invisible springs algorithm you can animate everything to equilibrium and you might not have to worry about calculating the exact optimal position.
-        - \> Molecular ordering and object order unfortunately might contradict.
+        - \> Force-based ordering and object order unfortunately might contradict.

     - Object order